mongerinc/search-request/README.md

 #### Grouping

 Grouping a `SearchRequest` can be done using the `groupBy()` method.
-The `groupBy()` method takes either a string or and array of strings as an input.
+The `groupBy()` method takes either a string or an array of strings as an input.
 The method can also be chained.

 ```php
 $request->groupBy('field')->groupBy('anotherField');